TadiT7/treble_experimentations_wiki/Huawei-P-Smart.md

 Project Treble Discussion Thread: https://forum.xda-developers.com/android/general/-t3767744

-All of my tests has exclusively been on the **Phh-Treble AOSP A-ONLY ARM64 WITH GAPPS AND SU rom**, version 17 and 18.
+All of my tests has exclusively been on the Phh-Treble AOSP **A-ONLY ARM64** WITH GAPPS AND SU rom, version 17 and 18.

 ***